elmbridge/curriculum/Our First Full Feature.md

 </div>
 ```

-Take a shot at translating the above HTML to Elm and update the `View.view` function!
+Take a shot at translating the above HTML to Elm and update the `view` function!
 Some tips if you get stuck:
   - Most `Html` functions take two arguments: a list of attributes (produced by the `Html.Attributes` and the `Html.Events` modules), followed by a list of child elements.
 In this case, our `div` has one child (the `label` element), and the `label` element has four children!
   - To render plain text elements, use `Html.text`.
 It simply takes a string as its argument.
   - Compile early and often!
 The Elm compiler will nudge you in the right direction if your syntax is off.

 If you get stuck, flag down a TA or instructor to help you through it!
-Alternatively, you can see [a working solution here](https://github.com/elmbridge/elmoji-translator/tree/release-3-part-1).

 ### Wiring in User Actions